stevenuva/Eindproject-Minor-Programmeren/README.md

 ## **Agriculture and Population growth: How sustainable is the current population growth**

 ### Problem Statement
 The finished product will illustrate whether population growth is outpacing agricultural production in (some parts of) the world.
-In 1799 demographer Thomas Malthus predicted that in the future there will come a day when there is not enough food produced to feed everybody, and that too much land is being used for agriculture.
+In 1799 demographer Thomas Malthus predicted that in the future there will come a day when there will not be enough food produced to feed everybody, and that too much land is being used for agriculture.
 People who are interested in sustainability will see whether there are any indications that indicate that Malthus might be right and that overpopulation is or will be a real problem.

 ### Solution
 The visualizations will compare food production and population growth with a line graph, show how densely populated a country is, and how much land of a country is already being used for agriculture.